← Blog

 bash

-Optional TRACES_SQLITE_* variables tune flush interval and writer batching when you set them.
-JSON output follows the same pattern with STARIO_TRACER=json and TRACES_JSON_*.
+Optional STARIO_TRACERS_SQLITE_* variables tune flush interval and writer batching when you set them.
+JSON output follows the same pattern with STARIO_TRACER=json and STARIO_TRACERS_JSON_*.

 Direction, not a pivot